WebstaurantStore / Food Service Resources / Food Trucks & Concessions / How to Make Your Own Slushie Mix

 illustrated graphic of refractometer on blue background

-Though the science behind them may be complex, refractometer are fairly easy to use.
+Though the science behind them may be complex, refractometers are easy to use.
 Follow these simple steps to determine how much sugar is in your slush machine mixture:

-1. First, calibrate the refractometer per the manufacturer's instruction manual.
+1. Calibrate the refractometer per the manufacturer's instruction manual.

-2. Mix the slush syrup and give it a good stir before testing.
+2. Mix the slush syrup and stir it well before testing.

 3. Open the cover plate on the end of the refractometer.

-4. Use a pipette or liquid dropper to drop a couple drops of slush solution onto the angled prism.
+4. Use a pipette or liquid dropper to drop a few drops of slushie solution onto the angled prism.

 5. Close the cover plate tightly.